isaacnugroho/acceptor/README.md

 # Acceptor

-Acceptor is a simple server to help me review responses in OAuth2.0 authorization flow.
+A simple client to test OAuth2 authentication.